Theheck1/debateapp/README.md

 # DebateApp
-A site to discuss questions that can't be answeredthoroughly  from a single perspective.
+A site to discuss questions that can't be answered thoroughly  from a single perspective.